How will the projects impact development and preservation of character along the Rio Grande Boulevard corridor?

 Won't a roundabout be problematic because of Valley High students?

 A: A video illustrating proper roundabout use has been produced by the City and widely disseminated.
-Councilor Benton will work with APS to ensure that Rio Grande High School students will be instructed in roundabout use.
-The City of Rio Rancho reports that a roundabout near their high school functions very well despite similar fears expressed prior to its construction.
+Councilor Benton will work with APS to ensure that Valley High students will be instructed in roundabout use.
+The City of Rio Rancho reports that a roundabout near one of their high schools functions very well despite similar fears expressed prior to its construction.
 Aggressive recreational driving behavior at roundabouts occurs, as it does on other roadway facilities, but is rare.
 The nature of roundabouts is that even speeders have to slow down.

 Will there be property assessments associated with the project?